WilliamHuey/ConvertedBook/README.md

 <!-- testsheader -->
 # Tests

-After development changes, run the tests to ensure that existing functionality is preserved.
+After making development changes, run the tests to ensure that existing functionalities are preserved.

 ``` bash
 npm run test